 Benefits realized from rapid innovation and adoption

-Gold-standard interoperability through evidence-based conformance testing
+Gold-standard interoperability through evidence-based confo3rmance testing

 Will rationalize the future state and articulate the role of the HSPC community and key HSPC projects as achieving that future vision within industry.
 Section will speak briefly to some of those topics deliberately not included in the future state, particularly those with which HSPC agrees but has not material contribution to.
 Ultimately this is not a “boil the ocean” vision, rather it is bringing out those areas of the health sector to which HSPC can make an impact.